Pulling out of a house sale, or having your buyer pull out, can leave you in limbo.

 3. Pulling out after completing the sale

-Failure to complete by the buyer or seller constitutes a contract breach.
+Failure to complete by the buyer or seller is a contract breach.
 Compensation claims or legal action may follow against the party responsible for non-completion.

 Buyers can sometimes get cold feet and withdraw their interest even after exchanging.